zack2016/smarthome/doc/developer/source/logics.rst

 Configuration parameters
 ------------------------

-The following parameters can be used in `etc/logic.yaml` to configure the logic and it's behaviour.
+The following parameters can be used in `etc/logic.yaml` to configure the logic and it's behavior.

 watch_item
 ~~~~~~~~~~